belaltaher8/Cell-Society/doc/DESIGN.md

 Design Details
 ===

 The visualization component of the design will include the input and output.
-For output, we will have a Display class that contains the method printGrid(). printGrid() will print out the current state of the grid by getting that information from the Grid class.
+For output of the grid, we have a GridDisplay class that contains the method drawGrid().
+This superclass is extended by TriangleDisplay.java, which makes the shape of the cells into triangles instead of rectangles by overriding the makeShape() method called in drawGrid. drawGrid() prints out the current state of the grid by getting relevant information from the ConfigDoc.

-For input, we will have a Button class that can trigger events when clicked.
-Both of these objects will be instantiated in a GUIController class that connects them to the rest of the program.
-Button will probably be an abstract class with the abstract method onMouseClick().
+For output of the graph, we have a GraphDisplay class that uses information from the Simulation and the ConfigDoc to update the series' being graphed at each step.
+The GraphDisplay and GridDisplay are both instantiated in the GUIController.
-Every extension of Button will have different functionality by implementing onMouseClick() differently.
+For input, we have a ControlDisplay class that contains all elements (buttons, sliders) that  trigger events when clicked.
+This is instantiated in the GUIController class that connects them to the rest of the program.
+It also requires a GUIController object to be passed to it in order to be able to control the animation.

 We will have a FileReader class that is responsible for translating the XML input files.
 This class will read in the data from the XML file and hand it off to the classes that need it.
 Specifically, the name and title of the simulation will be handed to the display, the configuration parameters will be handed to the grid and display, and the initial configuration of states will also be handed to the grid class.
 The rule will be handed to the cell class.